We Need You!

 PTA Board Members

 PTA Board members learn how the PTA and school operate together and side-by-side, and play an important role in decisions that affect student academic and enrichment experiences.
-Executive committee positions include President, Vice-President, Secretary, Treasurer and Assistant Treasurer.
-Committee chairs include Outreach, Events, Programs, Volunteer Coordinator, Fundraising, Hospitality, Legislative Representative, Membership, Newsletter Editor and Web Editor.
+Executive committee positions include President, Vice President, Secretary, Treasurer, Communications, and Fundraising.
+Committee chairs include Events, Programs, Legislative Rep, Membership, Outreach, Hospitality, and Volunteer.
+There are also editors for the WildChat (electronic newsletter) and the website; these are not board positions, but work with the Communications Chair.

 PTA Annual Financial Review Committee Member